Six Line Wrasse Care Guide: The Popular Reef Fish With a Reputation (and How to Manage It)

 Tank Requirements

-Still, some hobbyists have had success keeping six line wrasses in 20 gallons.
+Still, experienced keepers have had success keeping six line wrasses in 20 gallons.
 Other hobbyists find that 55 gallons is the bare minimum.
 We believe that a standard 40 gallon fish tank with intricate rockwork should be enough space for your six line wrasse to freely roam.

 However, it is also a necessity to have a tight-fitting lid on the tank.
 Remember, these fish are aerodynamic and can easily jump out of small openings in the top of the aquarium.
 If you have a rimless aquarium, consider getting a mesh net to prevent your fish from jumping.